Bank of NY Mellon sued by Ohio over forex practice

 Bank of New York Mellon faces many lawsuits, as well as state and federal probes, into allegations it overcharged state and local pension funds on currency transactions, by setting unfavorable prices that let it profit at the funds’ expense.

+State Street Corp, one of the bank’s main rivals, has faced similar allegations.

-New York Attorney General Eric Schneiderman in October said that Bank of New York Mellon cheated clients out of about $2 billion over roughly a decade.
+New York Attorney General Eric Schneiderman in October said that Bank of New York Mellon cheated clients out of about $2 billion over roughly a decade from the practice.

-State Street Corp, one of the bank’s main rivals, has faced similar allegations over its handling of foreign exchange transactions.

-Kevin Heine, a Bank of New York Mellon spokesman, said the Ohio lawsuit “recycles baseless allegations” from other lawsuits.

 The case is Ohio Police & Fire Pension Fund et al v.
 Bank of New York Mellon Corp et al, Court of Common Pleas, Franklin County, Ohio.